BenScarb/DownloadMagPi/README.md

 Run it each month to get the latest issue.
 Something for a Cron job :)

+Don't forget, if you like the magzines, BUY THEM TOO!
+Otherwise there won't be any PDFs to download.

 TODO:
  1. ~~Work out why the TODO list is all on one line! (something to do with line breaks..)~~ (Used a wysiwyg editor)
  2. Improve Error handling (as there is some now)
+ 3. Update the Wireframe to look at the legacy links.
  3. Perhaps make it in to a class